gdavison/chefconf-2020-code/README.md

 profiles['root_url']       = 'https://<chef-automate-hostname>'
 ```

-1. Save the `test_org` validation key found at `/etc/opscode/managed/test_org/test_org-validator.pem` in AWS Systems Manager Parameter Store as a `SecureString` with the name `chef-infra-server-validator`.
+1. Save the `example_org` validation key found at `/etc/opscode/managed/example_org/example_org-validator.pem` in AWS Systems Manager Parameter Store as a `SecureString` with the name `chef-infra-server-validator`.
 You can use the web console.
 This will be used by the test instances to register with the Chef Infra Server.

 Next, configure Chef Infra tools on your workstation.

-1. Copy the user key found at `/etc/opscode/managed/test_org/test_org-user.key` and save it on your workstation as `~/.chef/test_org-user.pem`.
+1. Copy the user key found at `/etc/opscode/managed/example_org/example_org-user.key` and save it on your workstation as `~/.chef/example_org-user.pem`.

 1. On your workstation, run the command `knife configure`.
-When prompted for the Chef Infra Server URL, enter `https://<chef-infra-server-hostname>/organizations/test_org`.
-When prompted for the username, enter `test_org-user`.
+When prompted for the Chef Infra Server URL, enter `https://<chef-infra-server-hostname>/organizations/example_org`.
+When prompted for the username, enter `example_org-user`.

 1. The Chef Infra Server is configured to use a self-signed TLS certificate.
 To add the certificate to Chef Infra's trusted certificates, run the command `knife ssl fetch`.